 SSA will gather the medical records, so you don’t have to do that.
 Whether you should ask your doctor to write a letter is a hard question.
 The problem is that the medical-legal issues are so complicated in most disability cases that a doctor may inadvertently give the wrong impression.
 Thus, obtaining medical reports may be something best left for an experienced disability lawyer to do on your behalf.

 When Should I Contact You About Representing Me?

 In the past, we encouraged people to wait until it was time to request a hearing before contacting us.
 But things have changed.
 The Social Security Administration has put new emphasis on making the right decision at the earlier stages.
 It is also applying the same legal rules at the earlier stages that used to be applied only at the hearing stage.
 This means that a lawyer’s help at the early stages may make a difference.

 We recognize that about one-third of those people who apply will be found disabled even without a lawyer’s help.
 We understand that some people may want to go through the earlier stages by themselves.
-On the one hand, if you are successful in handling it yourself, you will save having to pay attorney’s fees.
-On the other hand, your case might be one in which an attorney’s help would make the difference.
-It is up to you whether to contact us when you first apply or to wait until you are denied; but the general rule is that it is better to contact us earlier rather than later.
+On the one hand, if you are successful in handling it yourself, you will save having to pay the advocate’s fees.
+On the other hand, your case might be one in which an advocate’s help would make the difference.
+It is up to you whether to contact us when you first apply or to wait until you are denied, but the general rule is that it is better to contact us earlier rather than later.

 How Much Do You Charge?

 Almost all of our clients prefer a “contingent fee,” a fee paid only if they win.
 The usual fee is 25% of back benefits due with a maximum of up to six thousand dollars.
 Although the usual fee will not normally exceed six thousand dollars, if we have to appeal after the first ALJ hearing, and we proceed to Federal Court, then our contract drops the limit.
 But under no circumstances do fees come out of current monthly benefits.